Napam/meny/README.md

 menu(locals(), title=' Main menu title here ')
 ```

-The `locals()` function is a Python built-in function which returns a dictionary with variable names as keys and the corresponding objects as values from the local scope.
-You can import whatever modules, classes and functions you want in the file without them interfering with the functions defined your file.
+The `locals()` function is a Python built-in function that returns a dictionary with variable names as keys and the corresponding objects as values from the local scope.
+You can import whatever modules, classes, and functions you want in the file without them interfering with the functions defined in your file.
 The order of the cases is by definition order.

 The function signature of `menu` along with its docstring is as follows:
 Factory function for the CLI class.
 This function initializes a menu.
-<a href="docstring"></a>
+<a id="docstring"></a>

 > <br/>
 >